Are you looking for things to do in Chiapas, Mexico?

 A stratovolcano of over 4000 meters, Volcán Tacina is the second largest volcano in all of Central America.

 It is still active, with its last eruption occurring in 1986.

 Whilst straddling in both Chiapas and Guatemala, the route from Mexico is arguably easier and more defined to climb.
-You first need to head to the town of Tapachula, and then onto the small town of Taliquan.
+You’ll first head to the town of Tapachula, and then onto the small town of Taliquan.

-The hike and journey will take a couple of days, following the La Linea trail.
-It’s best to climb between December and April, which marks the dry season of the region.
+The hike takes a couple of days, following: La Linea.
+It’s best between December and April, which marks the region’s dry season.